 The garden occupies approximately one hectare combining waterfalls, lakes, pavilions, sculpture and animals, koi fish, water dragons, turtles and a number of bird species.
 The key features to look out for are the Courtyard of Welcoming Fragrance, Dragon Wall, Water Pavilion of Lotus Fragrance, Twin Pavilion, The Gurr, Rock Forest, and the garden's penjing collection (Chinese bonsai).

-To enjoy the quiet serenity and overlook the garden take time for a cup of Chinese tea from the selection in the traditional Chinese Teahouse.
+To enjoy the quiet serenity and peacefulness of garden, take the time to have a cup of tea from a selection in the traditional Chinese Teahouse.

 GETTING THERE: The garden is located at the southern end of Darling Harbour, near the Sydney Entertainment Centre and adjacent to Chinatown.
 A 10-minute walk from Town Hall subway station or Central Railway Stations By Light Rail from the upper concourse at Central Railway Station: ask to get off at the Haymarket stop.